TeplrGuy/app-template-dotnet-azuresql-appsvc/README.md

     C-->D;

 ### Troubleshooting steps
-1. Check SNAT Port Exhaustion Detector to identify spikes:
+1. Check SNAT Port Exhaustion Detector to identify spikes.
+If you don't see spikes and see consistent # of established connections over a few hours indicates the code is likely using connection pooling. if we see spikes and or pending/failed port usage then we will need to repro and take a .Net profiler trace to identify the root cause
   ![alt text](./assets/image.png)

   SNAT Pending and failed connections will have a spike, even one failed SNAT connection is a symptom of a possible upcoming issue: